 Flying to distant airports

-Most budget airlines fly in and out of airports that are quite far from the city.
+Most budget airlines in Europe fly in and out of airports that are quite far from the city.
 For example, RyanAir flies to Paris Beauvais Airport, which is roughly two hours away from Paris.

 Lack of amenities

-Of course, most discount airlines don’t provide the same amenities as major carriers do.
+Of course, most discount airlines in Europe don’t provide the same amenities as major carriers do.
 Heck, a lot of them don’t even provide enough leg room.

 As you could see above, the fees for excess luggage can get quite high.
 You need to measure the dimensions and weight before you leave, and always follow their (more often than not) ridiculously-long specific baggage guidance.